sss-lehigh/SystemsTutorials/concurrent_ds/README.md

     Replace all instances where we check for a NULL value with checking for a SENTINEL value for the key of the node being checked (lines 97, 103).
 Note that in line 103 we should be checking if the parent's key is equal to `SENTINEL_BEG` specifically.
 Additionally, be sure to unlock parent and curr before returning true, in the case that the if statement is entered.

     __e)__ Now let's move to the else block.
 In this case, the node being removed has two children, meaning we must discover it's in-order successor to replace the node being removed, in order to maintain the BST properties.
-Since any concurrent processes who need to follow the same path in the tree are halted by the parent and curr being locked, we must only ensure that there are no other concurrent processes modifing the subtree that contains the in-order successor.
-Therefore, if we can lock every node in the path to the successor, we know it is safe to replace it.
+Since any concurrent processes who need to follow the same path in the tree are halted by the parent and curr being locked, we must only ensure that there are no other concurrent processes who have already passed parent and curr, and are modifing a node in the path through the subtree to the in-order successor.
+Therefore, if we can lock every node in the path to the in-order successor, we know it is safe to replace it.

     So, after setting temp, lock the node.
 Then, modify the while loop such that it first unlocks temp, and then locks temp again after re-setting it.